scc-sec/dejavu/README.md

 # dejavu
 Hello.
 This project is based on our paper:

-Detecting Privileged Side-Channel Attacks in Shielded Execution with DEJA VU.
+Detecting Privileged Side-Channel Attacks in Shielded Execution with DEJA VU
 <br>
 Sanchuan Chen, Xiaokuan Zhang, Michael K. Reiter, Yinqian Zhang
 <br>